 Sana Malik is a founding member of PAN, (together with Fiona), and is an established parent representative on the PAN steering group.
 She works as a social care professional.
 Naomi Hanmer is a newer parent representative to the group and works as a legal professional.

-Sana and Naomi will speak of their personal experiences of the child welfare system, and their views on how parent advocacy can bring about the changes to build parent confidence and influence, bridge the gap in relationships with the statutory services, and ensure children are safely looked after wherever possible at home with their parents and families.
+Sana and Naomi spoke of their personal experiences of the child welfare system, and their views on how parent advocacy can bring about the changes to build parent confidence and influence, bridge the gap in relationships with the statutory services, and ensure children are safely looked after wherever possible at home with their parents and families.

 We presented a voice recording of the experiences of a number of the parent representatives on the steering group, their views on their experiences of children’s social care, and what has been most significant in their journey.